Key Takeaway

 3. Presumptive Conditions Covered

-The PACT Act now presumes service connection for:
+The PACT Act now presumes service connection for various conditions, including:

 - Cancers: Brain, kidney, lymphoma, melanoma, and more.